comanV/react-sample-app/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-The script is also running `npm run prepare` command which creates the `.husky` folder if not created.
-This folder contains the `pre-commit` script, which will be run before each commit.
-The pre-commit script will build the project before each commit and will add the build bundle from `/build/index.html` to the commit.
-We expose this bundle to GitHub.
-This is happening due to the usage of internal artifactory packages (we cannot build the project on a deployment environment).
-The flow is that we build the application locally and deploy the bundle through GitHub workflow.

 ### `npm run build`

 Builds the app for production to the `build` folder.